HomeDental Diagnoses › Tooth Decay / Cavities / Dental Caries

 Figure 1: A scanning electron micrograph of a colony of Streptococcus mutans bacteria, such as those found in the fuzzy plaque on teeth.
 These are the bacteria responsible for the vast majority of tooth decay.
 (Image from http://www.zahnarzt-stuttgart.com, used with permission).

-Tooth decay (dental caries) is a bacterial illness believed to be caused by a single strain of bacteria known as Streptococcus mutans, although Lactobacillus may also be involved.
+Dental caries is a bacterial illness believed to be caused by a single strain of bacteria known as Streptococcus mutans, although Lactobacillus may also be involved.
 These bacteria use sugars from the food and drinks we eat, to produce acids and enzymes that attack tooth enamel.

 Tooth decay (also known as dental caries, or cavities.)